 Not an exercise person?
 Try 15 minutes a day.
 Every little bit helps.
 I’m personally not an exercise freak, but I’ve found that I feel a lot better when I’m active, and every little bit of activity helps me burn more calories, which in turn balances the calories in, calories out equation!
 If grunting with weights doesn’t sound appealing, find something more interesting.
 I personally enjoy running in limited doses, but I have some pronation issues and need to get some better shoes before I do too much of it.
 More on the lazy side by nature, I prefer activities like riding horse, hiking, playing volleyball with my siblings, and riding bike.
 Be creative with your exercise.
 A more active lifestyle in general is a great habit to build and will provide a lot of benefits other than weight loss and increased muscle tone, such as better relationships, a suntan, and reduced stress levels. 😉

-In conclusion, don’t give up!
+Don’t give up!
 Play around with your diet and activity levels until you find something that feels like it’s working, but be patient because sometimes it takes a few weeks of doing things right until your body decides that it’s OK to go in a downward direction again.

 Can you identify with any of the points above?
 Do you have anything to add from a different perspective?
 Please comment below and tell me!